-Echo apprentices are mature, faithful, and committed young adults who not only live together but also create community together by sharing the joys and challenges of their daily lives and the faith that unites and sustains them.
-Human and communal formation in Echo offers apprentices the opportunity to participate in several different kinds of community—the M.A.
-Theology community, the larger Echo community, an intentional faith community, and a diocesan and parish community—while deepening their capacity for personal growth, healthy relationships and a life-giving community experience.
+Echo apprentices and theology teachers are mature, faithful, and committed young adults who not only live together but also create community together by sharing the joys and challenges of their daily lives and the faith that unites and sustains them.
+Human and communal formation in Echo offers apprentices and theology teachers the opportunity to participate in several different kinds of community—the M.A.
+Theology community, the larger Echo community, an intentional faith community, and a diocesan and parish/school community—while deepening their capacity for personal growth, healthy relationships and a life-giving community experience.

 - designated weekly community nights that include a shared meal, prayer and activity;

 - communal prayer three times each week (in addition to community night); and

 - monthly house meetings to establish household responsibilities and discuss communal concerns.

 Echo prepares apprentices and theology teachers for communal living and facilitates human development by providing the following:

 - a thorough orientation, including a comprehensive Guide for Community Living, outlining program expectations and helpful practical suggestions, and interactive orientation sessions with insights from Echo graduates;